DA: Stockton Father Accused Of Abusing 2-Month-Old Son To Death Was Released From Prison Early Due To COVID-19 Edict

 Hospital staff advised police that the baby’s injuries were consistent with child abuse.
 Investigators believe the alleged abuse happened at the boy’s family’s home in Stockton.
 Garcia was the boy’s biological father, police say.

-According to the district attorney’s office, Garcia had previously pleaded guilty to attempted robbery and burglary charges.
-Garcia had been offered an extensive year-long live-in treatment program through the Jericho Project after the plea, but he instead opted for a six-year prison sentence.

-In late January, the judge instead handed down a three-year state prison sentence.
-However, the DA’s office says Garcia was released in early August due to Gov. Gavin Newsom’s edict on reducing California’s prison population due to the COVID-19 pandemic.
-Garcia was placed on parole as a result.
+San Joaquin County District Attorney Angela Hayes explains that even though Garcia had been convicted of felony burglary and attempted robbery, those are considered serious crimes, not violent crimes, under the law.
+CBS13 covered his arrest last year following a home invasion robbery with five young children in the apartment.

-According to CDCR, with pre-sentence and in-custody credits, Garcia was scheduled to be released in December “after serving his full sentence as defined by the law,” which qualified him for early release under the governor’s 180-day COVID-19 release order.
+According to the California Department of Corrections and Rehabilitation, with pre-sentence and in-custody credits, Garcia was scheduled to be released in December “after serving his full sentence as defined by the law,” which qualified him for early release under the governor’s 180-day COVID-19 release order.

+Hayes says while they are often notified when a serious or violent felon is released, so they can warn victims, the state has not revealed the identities of the felons released amid the pandemic.

+CBS13 has been pushing the state for answers and transparency for months, and while the penal code does not require they notify the media or DAs, the CDCR tells CBS13, “The department sent notifications to members of the state sheriffs, police chiefs, probation chiefs, district attorneys, and public defenders associations, registered victims.”

 More from CBS Sacramento: